jtaylortech/chatbot-deeplearning/README.md

 ### Data Prep
 - these succeeding steps will be completed in the `train.ipynb` file
     - import all the required packages
+    - load the json file and extract necessary data